Robustness of competing climatic states

-A new parameterization for the cloud albedo has been introduced in the latest version of the atmospheric module SPEEDY (called ICTPAGCM, \citet{kucharski_decadal_2006,Kucharski2013}) in order to reduce the net solar radiation at high latitudes and, hence, to better agree with observational data.
-The cloud albedo is assumed to obey the following formula:
+A new representation for the cloud albedo has been introduced in the latest version of the atmospheric module SPEEDY (called ICTPAGCM, \citet{kucharski_decadal_2006,Kucharski2013}) in order to reduce the net solar radiation at high latitudes and, hence, to have better agreement with observational data.
+The cloud albedo is assumed to depend on the latitude $\phi$:

 so that $\alpha_C(\phi)$ increases poleward from a value of $\alpha_{C0} = 0.38$ at the equator up to a maximum value of $\approx0.4925$ at 60$^\circ$S/60$^\circ$N, and then holds constant up to the poles.